Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Rejected challenge

-Team-built but called solo Hidden collaborators, outsourced work, or advisory engines doing the heavy lifting.
+Team-formed but called solo Hidden collaborators, outsourced work, or advisory engines doing the heavy lifting.

 Personality-only argument Fame, valuation, or media attention without asset matching.